Back to all posts

 Creating a Post or API

 Basically, you paste a Google Sheet or Google Doc URL into your dashboard, and we return an API URL that exposes that content.
-All your Posts and APIs are manageable through your dashboard, and you can create organizations to share posts among your team.

 Sheet APIs